JustHm228/JLatenter/.github/ISSUE_TEMPLATE/bug_report.md

 ---

-## Warning

-This is an example of how you should design your issues.

-## Issue
+## Bug

-A description of your issue.
+A description of your bug.

 ## Example

-Examples of your issues and how to reproduce.
+Examples of bug and how to reproduce.
 Try to write as detailed as you can.